 - Stickiness, sweating, or texture changes that worsen with storage

-The best-performing resveratrol gummies typically aren’t the ones built from a generic base.
-They’re the ones where the base was designed around the ingredient’s realities.
+The best resveratrol gummies aren't built from a generic base.
+They're the ones where the base was designed around the ingredient's realities.

 Packaging is part of the formula

-For resveratrol gummies, packaging decisions can make or break shelf-life performance.
-If your packaging allows high oxygen ingress or heavy light exposure, you’ve effectively shortened the window where the product looks, tastes, and handles the way you intended.
+For resveratrol gummies, packaging can make or break shelf life.
+High oxygen ingress or heavy light exposure effectively shortens the window where your product looks, tastes, and handles as intended.

-From a manufacturing perspective, you want packaging decisions made early enough that stability work is meaningful-not as an afterthought once labels are printed.
+Make packaging decisions early — early enough that stability work is meaningful, not an afterthought once labels are printed.

 - Oxygen management: headspace control and material selection matter.